POA Achieves Market Cap of $49.65 Million (POA)

-POA (CURRENCY:POA) traded flat against the U.S. dollar during the 24-hour period ending at 20:00 PM Eastern on March 13th.
-During the last week, POA has traded flat against the U.S. dollar.
-POA has a market capitalization of $49.65 million and approximately $188.00 worth of POA was traded on exchanges in the last day.
-One POA coin can currently be purchased for $0.17 or 0.00000259 BTC on major cryptocurrency exchanges.
+POA (POA) traded flat against the dollar during the 24-hour period ending at 18:00 PM Eastern on March 14th.
+POA has a total market capitalization of $49.65 million and approximately $188.00 worth of POA was traded on exchanges in the last day.
+In the last week, POA has traded flat against the dollar.
+One POA coin can currently be purchased for about $0.17 or 0.00000259 BTC on major exchanges.

-POA is a PoA coin that uses the Proof-of-Authority hashing algorithm.
-Its genesis date was July 20th, 2017.
+POA (POA) is a PoA coin that uses the Proof-of-Authority hashing algorithm.
+It launched on July 20th, 2017.
 POA’s total supply is 293,587,639 coins.
+POA’s official Twitter account is @poanetwork.
 POA’s official message board is medium.com/poa-network.
-POA’s official Twitter account is @poanetwork.
+POA’s official website is poa.network.
 The Reddit community for POA is /r/POA and the currency’s Github account can be viewed here.
-POA’s official website is poa.network.

 POA Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as POA directly using US dollars.
-Investors seeking to trade POA should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase POA using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as POA directly using US dollars.
+Investors seeking to trade POA should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase POA using one of the aforementioned exchanges.

 Receive News & Updates for POA Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for POA and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.